dpla/social-media-proof-of-concept/CAPTURING-HOWTO.md

 ### ... in a browser

 1. In a Chrome-based browser, add the [Webrecorder ArchiveWeb.page Extension](https://chromewebstore.google.com/detail/webrecorder-archivewebpag/fpeoodllldobpkbkabpblcfaogecpndd).
 2. Browse to [TikTok](https://tiktok.com) and log in normally.
 Complete any CAPTCHA that appears.
+You can also collect a limited amount of data without first logging in.
 3. Navigate to a video page you'd like to archive.
 4. In the Extensions button next to the URL bar, click on Webrecorder ArchiveWeb.page extension, check the Autopilot checkbox, and then click Start Archiving.
 5. You will observe the extension automatically playing the video, as well as automatically scrolling the web page down to allow content to be loaded into view.
 Additionally, the autopilot feature will automatically unfurl the comment threads so they are recorded as well.
 6. Technically, the recording process can be interrupted at any time, however, you most likely will want to allow all the content to load first.
 7. Once the browser stops loading the comments, click the Stop Archiving button.
+8. To view your captures, you can click the Home icon on the browser extension.
+From this page, you can download your session.

 ### ... from the command line